By Laura Newcomer & Wanderers Compass

 One of the hardest parts about packing for a chilly destination?
 Cold-weather clothing tends to be bulky.
 You can save tons of room in your suitcase by wearing your coat instead of stuffing it into a checked bag or carry-on.
 Save even more space by tucking gloves and a hat into the coat’s pockets so you can fit other layers and accessories into your luggage.
 Be mindful of taking up precious overhead storage space with your jacket; it’s probably best to wear your coat on the plane and sit with it underneath you or over your lap until all passengers have boarded.
 Then, if there’s still room overhead, go ahead and stuff your jacket into a nearby storage bin (or use it as a blanket if the plane gets chilly).

-While selecting a hat, look for wool or synthetic beanies that are designed to wick moisture and features insulation (such as fleece) on the inside.
-Pack gloves with a waterproof outer shell and an insulating material on the inside.
+While selecting a hat, look for wool or synthetic beanies designed to wick moisture and feature insulation (such as fleece) inside.
+Pack gloves with a waterproof outer shell and an insulating material inside.
 If you’ll be in extreme cold, opt for mittens over gloves since they allow fingers to feed off each other’s warmth.

 Give some thought to your socks

-Socks may not occupy much of your headspace on a normal day, but give them your attention while packing for a cold, windy destination.
-Bring along thinner wool socks, which won’t take up much suitcase space.
+Socks may not occupy much of your headspace on a typical day, but give them your attention while packing for a cold, windy destination.
+Bring thinner wool socks, which won’t take up much suitcase space.
 You can hand-wash them every few days, and they’ll dry quickly.
 Plan to layer a second pair of socks over a base layer of wool socks so you can re-wear the top layer without having to wash them.
-Again, avoid cotton as this material traps moisture and can lead to chills.
-Better options include IsoWool, shearling, fleece, or other synthetic materials that are designed to wick moisture.
+Again, avoid cotton, as this material traps moisture and can lead to chills.
+Better options include IsoWool, shearling, fleece, or other synthetic materials that wick moisture.

 Wear your boots on the plane

 Like a winter jacket, boots are bulky and take up tons of real estate in a suitcase, so pack them on your feet instead!
 If you’re worried about hassles at the airport, consider boots without laces, so you don’t hold up security lines.
-Look for waterproof, insulated boots that offer traction so you can keep your footing on snow or ice.
-Make sure these boots are comfortable and at least slightly broken in before you depart to prevent painful blisters.
+Look for waterproof, insulated boots that offer traction to keep your footing on snow or ice.
+Ensure these boots are comfortable and at least slightly broken in before you depart to prevent painful blisters.

 Remember sun protection

 Many of us associate the need for sun protection with warm-weather destinations such as the beach.
 However, sun damage should be top of mind in any locale.
 In fact, sunlight reflecting off snow can tax eyes and burn skin.
-To protect yourself from the sun, pack sunscreen, a pair of polarized sunglasses, and lip balm that contains sunscreen.
+Pack sunscreen, a pair of polarized sunglasses, and a lip balm containing sunscreen to protect yourself from the sun.
 While you’re at it, bring along some moisturizer to soothe sunburned or wind-chapped skin.

 By layering strategically, choosing fabrics carefully, and wearing your bulkiest items onto the plane, you can show up to any cold, windy destination properly outfitted for indoor and outdoor activities.
 Bonus?
 You’ll do it without having to pay for multiple checked bags.

-Laura Newcomer is a consultant for Say Insurance.
-She is a writer, editor, and educator with multiple years of experience working in the environmental and personal wellness space.
+Laura Newcomer is a writer, editor, and educator with multiple years of experience working in the environmental and personal wellness space.
 Formerly Senior Editor at the health site Greatist, Laura now lives and works in Pennsylvania.
-Her writing has been published on Washington Post, TIME Healthland, Greatist, DailyBurn, Lifehacker, and Business Insider, among others.
+Her writing has been published in Washington Post, TIME Healthland, Greatist, DailyBurn, Lifehacker, and Business Insider, among others.
 An avid outdoorswoman, she can often be found hiking, kayaking, backpacking, and tending to her garden.